 For Senior Manufacturing Engineers, career advancements do not tend to correlate with a rise in salary.
 On average, lower-level Senior Manufacturing Engineers earn similar salaries to those in higher-end positions like Manufacturing Engineering Manager.
 Senior Manufacturing Engineers most frequently advance into Operations Manager and Project Engineer roles even though the median salaries are $32K lower and $23K lower, respectively.

 Popular Employer Salaries for Senior Manufacturing Engineer

-Many Senior Manufacturing Engineers can be found at Eaton Corporation, Medtronic, Inc., General Motors Corporation, General Electric Co (GE), and Lockheed Martin Corp, firms that are at the top of the field.
-Senior Manufacturing Engineers seeking a sizable paycheck can earn the most at General Motors Corporation for generous paychecks, where average earnings of $106K lead the pack in compensation.
+Senior Manufacturing Engineers flock to Eaton Corporation, Medtronic, Inc., General Motors Corporation, General Electric Co (GE), and Lockheed Martin Corp, highly regarded companies that employ a generous number of people in this profession.
+Senior Manufacturing Engineers flock to General Motors Corporation for generous paychecks, where average earnings of $106K lead the pack in compensation.

 Popular Skills for Senior Manufacturing Engineer

 Survey results imply that Senior Manufacturing Engineers deploy a substantial tool kit of skills at work.
 Most notably, skills in Six Sigma Black Belt, Microsoft Office, Microsoft Excel, and Process Improvement are correlated to pay that is above average.
 Skills that seem to negatively impact pay include AutoCAD, CAD/CAM, and autodesk autocad.
 Most people familiar with Lean Manufacturing also know Project Management.

 Pay by Experience Level for Senior Manufacturing Engineer